 About 8% of adults display symptoms of an addictive relationship with food.
 This increases in clinical populations, particularly people who are overweight, have disordered eating such as binge eating disorder or have type 2 diabetes.
 This equates to over 4.3 million adults in the UK alone.

 The modern food environment is very challenging for people who can’t moderate their consumption of certain foods and they tend to fail repeatedly with weight loss efforts.
-Be able to recognise food addiction and give people the right advice can be life changing for them.
+Being able to recognise food addiction and give people the right advice, can be life-changing for them.

 How to recognise food addiction